-Between Juno Beach to the west and the Caen Canel to the east, the British 3rd Division, along with the 27th Armoured Brigade and the 1st and 4th Special Service Brigades landed on Sword Beach on the morning of June 6th, 1944.
+Between Juno Beach to the west and the Caen Canel to the east, the British 3rd Division, the 27th Armoured Brigade, and the 1st and 4th Special Service Brigades landed on Sword Beach on June 6th, 1944.

-Their objectives were to link up with the glider troops of the 2nd Ox and Bucks Light Infantry that had captured the vital “Pegasus Bridge” and then drive onto the city of Caen.
-This spearhead was led by the Lord Lovat and his commandos, with his personal bagpiper Bill Millin leading the column.
+They aimed to link up with the glider troops of the 2nd Ox and Bucks Light Infantry that had captured the vital “Pegasus Bridge” and then drive onto the city of Caen.
+This spearhead was led by Lord Lovat and his commandos, with his bagpiper Bill Millin leading the column.